wpswings/track-orders-for-woocommerce/README.txt

 #### 13) Create WooCommerce Order Tracking Shortcode on the tracking Page:
 By utilizing the page short code, you can add an Order Tracking page anywhere on your WooCommerce store.
 Use the **form shortcode to implement a Track Order Form** anywhere on your site.

+#### 14) Order API:
+With the latest update our track orders for WooCommerce plugin includes a powerful Order API that helps you easily connect your store with third-party applications.
+With this API, you can fetch paginated orders with status labels, view details of a specific order, create new orders, and access all available order statuses.
+For example, if you have a mobile app, you can use the API to display a customer’s recent orders with real-time updates like Processing or Shipped, and even allow order creation directly from the app.

 === LIVE DEMO OF ORDER TRACKER PLUGIN ===